What animals were the first to evolve wings?

 - What arthropod adaptations led to the class Insecta?
 Which adaptation do you think was key?

 - Where are insect wings the thickest?

 - How have flowers taken advantage of the complex eyes of insects?

 - How may the type of food available to arthropods when they first left the sea be connected to present day insects' role as decomposers?

-- What are some key characteristics of insects?
+- What are three key characteristics of insects?

-- What are some ways in which insects communicate?
+- What are two ways in which insects communicate?